-1.2 The estimate is based on the preliminary designs prepared by the Project's designers SDS.
+1.2 The estimate is based on the preliminary designs (July 2006) prepared by the Project's designers SDS along with adjustments for known changes resulting from the design review process with CEC's planning department.
+These include refinement of Tramstop locations, levels and layouts to improve pedestrian movements.